 Learn the common types of Caches

-Geocaching has evolved over time.
+This GPS game has evolved over time to now include many geocaching cache types.
 Each type of cache is essentially a different form of playing the game.
 While there are about 18 different variations, here are three of the most common Caches:

-- Traditional Cache – These are the most common and the recommended place to start for Geocaching newbies.
+- Traditional Cache – These are the most common and recommended place to start for Geocaching newbies.
 Traditional caches will be a container located at the GPS coordinates indicated on the cache page.
-The size will range from micro (which contains only a logbook) to large (which might be filled with SWAG and Travel Bugs.)
+Geocache sizes range from micro (which contains only a logbook) to large (which might be filled with SWAG and Travel Bugs.)